aiven/aiven-docs/docs/tools/terraform/howto/vnet-peering-azure.md

 Now create the connection using the credentials from the previous step.

 :::note
-Terraform doesn\'t support dynamic provider configuration.
+Terraform doesn't support dynamic provider configuration.
 :::

 In the same file, follow these steps to create the connection: